Informatievlaanderen/VSDS-LDESServer4J/docs/_ingest/http.md

 Every member should conform to certain conditions, depending on the event stream on which they are ingested.

+### Root Node

+The member itself should be the root node.
+This means that no triple can be present which references the member.
+If such a member is present, the member is not recognised and can't be properly validated.
+This will commonly lead to a validation error stating the timestamp path and version-of path are missing, depending on the data itself.

 ### Named Graphs

 Named graphs are not supported.